Isuzu Gemini: North America

+Australasia

 Early Australian cars, from the 1975 launch, were badged Holden-Isuzu.
 In addition to sedan and coupé models, Holden in Australia produced the Gemini as a three-door station wagon and three-door panel van, which were derived from the Opel Kadett C Caravan and Vauxhall Chevette wagon, with Isuzu Gemini front panels.
 The panel van's side panels came from the Bedford Chevanne.
 The Australian Holden Gemini was fitted with an Isuzu G161Z petrol engine, although 1979 and later models were available with a 1.8-litre 8-valve SOHC diesel engine (4FB1).
 The more common G161Z was a 1.6-liter 8-valve SOHC fed by a Nikki carburettor.
 The Holden Gemini was Wheels Car of the Year for 1975.

 It was also assembled and sold in New Zealand from 1977 to 1984.
 The car received Isuzu badging for the first few years in this market, as the brand had already been established by the earlier Bellett, which had also been assembled locally.